Thomas-Caufriez/Portfolio/readme.txt

 I need to postulate for an internship at the moment.

 Plan for futur updates :
+-V0.2 : adding projects pages
--V0.2 : responsive behaviour
+-V0.3 : responsive behaviour
--V0.3 : language (frensh / english)
+-V0.4 : language (frensh / english)
 -V1.0 : dark/light mode + previous updates corrections
 -V1.1 : parallax
 -V1.2 : animations and more